 Have you been charged with possession of marijuana, cocaine or another illegal drug in Indiana?
 Facing charges involving allegation of drug trafficking or possession with intent to distribute a controlled substance?
 Take your charges seriously.
 Contact our law firm immediately.
 We can help.

 At Hocker Law, LLC, we can work with you if you have been charged with serious drug offense.
 An Indianapolis drug offense lawyer will protect your rights.
-Criminal defense lawyers Matthew C. Maples and Brett Osborne can put their experience to work for you.
+Criminal defense lawyer Brett Osborne can put his experience to work for you.
 We take criminal defense cases involving drug offenses seriously because we understand how convictions can turn your life upside-down.

-When you have one of our experienced Indiana drug charge attorneys working with you on your case, we can help you understand all the legal options available to you, then work with you to decide the best course of action.
+When you have our experienced Indiana drug charge attorney working with you on your case, we can help you understand all the legal options available to you, then work with you to decide the best course of action.

 What types of drug offenses does Hocker & Associates handle?

 Indiana has strict laws involving controlled substances.
 Like many other states, Indiana classifies various drugs on a 5-level scale: Schedule I, II, III, IV and V. Each schedule is determined by factors such as the drug's potential for abuse and whether the drug has been approved for a legitimate medical use.